 After every decision, a checkpoint can be placed.
 This is how you will learn how many users chose what option.

 Via drag & drop, the -widget can be placed directly after a decision.
 Because the checkpoint in the following example was placed directly under «I'm looking for your Enterprise Solution», it makes sense to call it «Looking for EP».
 Like this, you will later find out how many users chose this option through your KPI dashboard.

 2️⃣ Analyze your checkpoints

-In the story overview, you can open the data about the checkpoints of each story through the KPI icon.
-Here, the «Checkpoints» table displays how many times an option was chosen and what the conversion rate is.
-The conversion shows how many users that started the story crossed that particular checkpoint.
+In the story overview, you can open the data about the checkpoints of each story through the KPI icon. «Absolute» is the number of times the checkpoint was reached. «Conversion» shows how many users who started the story have crossed the respective checkpoint.